anjos/baker/README.rst

 I advise you to install a Conda_-based environment for development with this command line::

-  $ conda env create -f dev.yml
+  $ conda env create -f dev.yml -n baker-dev

 Build